-The most important of Íos’ 365 churches is Panayia Gremiótissa, standing on Hóra’s highest spot.
-It is built literally on the edge of a cliff in Chora’s highest spot, affording an amazing view of the open sea.
-This place is the centre of one of the biggest religious feasts on the island, taking place on August 15, and involving a procession in Hóra with the icon of the Mother of God placed at the forefront.
+The most significant chuch among the 365 of them on the island is Panagia Gremiotissa, built on the edge of a cliff in Chora’s highest spot, affording an amazing view of the open sea.
+This place is the centre of one of the biggest religious feasts on the island, which takes place on August 15th, involving a procession in Chora with the icon of the Mother of God placed at the forefront.
 Later on, a traditional festival takes place with local island-style singing and dancing till dawn!

-Skárkos, an early Cycladic period settlement, (2,800 BC) denotes the significant presence of man registered as far back as the early antiquity.
+Skarkos, an early Cycladic period settlement, (2,800 BC) denotes the significant presence of man registered as far back as the early antiquity.
 The exemplary restoration and promotion of this archaeological site has been awarded a prize.
-A rich collection of finds from the settlement as well as antiquities going back to the island’s historical course are on display in Hora’s excellent Archaeological Museum.
+A rich collection of finds from the settlement as well as antiquities going back to the island’s historical course are on display in Chora’s remarkable Archaeological Museum.

-Palaiókastro stands on the northeast side of the island and used to be a fort during the Byzantine period, useful for controlling the seaways from Constantinople down to Crete.
-It communicated via visual signals and fires with castles in Naxos, Amorgos and Santorini were made with fire signals.
+Palaiokastro stands on the northeast side of the island and used to be a fort during the Byzantine period.
+It served as an observatory to control the seaways from Constantinople down to Crete.
+Long-distance communication between forts on the islands of Naxos, Amorgos and Santorini were made with fire signals.